Faculty & Staff

 View Professor Zaykowski's Curriculum Vitae

-Dr. Zaykowski's research interests include victimization, youth violence, the intersection of victimization and offending, and police-community relationships.
+Heather Zaykowski's research interests include victimization, youth violence, the intersection of victimization and offending, and police-community relationships.
 Recent and ongoing projects include research funded by the Substance Abuse and Mental Health Services Administration, the Office of Juvenile Justice and Delinquency Prevention, and the Senator Charles E. Shannon, Jr. Community Safety Initiative.